Have a question that you don't see listed here? E-mail us, or call 860-486-5000, for more information.

-Since 1994, the University and the Foundation have established a fee-for-service partnership, secured by an annual Memorandum of Understanding (MOU), which stipulates that the Foundation will conduct private fundraising on behalf of UConn.
-The MOU details the two organizations’ mutual fundraising goals and objectives, as well as the financial arrangements agreed upon to accomplish such goals.
+Since 1994, the University and the Foundation have established a fee-for-service partnership, under the terms of an annual Memorandum of Understanding (MOU), which stipulates that the Foundation will conduct private fundraising on behalf of UConn.
+The MOU details the two organizations' mutual fundraising goals and objectives, as well as the financial arrangements agreed upon to accomplish such goals.

-This is a long-standing, perfectly legal and common practice at UConn and most other major public universities.
+This is a long-standing practice at UConn and most other major public universities.
 It is also fully consistent with Connecticut statutes governing the proper University-Foundation relationship.
-A 1995 State Attorney General’s Opinion confirmed that the University's Board of Trustees has the authority to enter into contracts to aid the performance of its mission.
-The opinion states that “(i)t is equally clear that the University's Board may retain a contractor (in this instance, the Foundation) to provide fundraising services and the University may pay the Foundation for its fund-raising services."
+A 1995 State Attorney General's Opinion confirmed that the University's Board of Trustees has the authority to enter into contracts to aid the performance of its mission.
+The opinion states that "(i)t is equally clear that the University's Board may retain a contractor (in this instance, the Foundation) to provide fundraising services and the University may pay the Foundation for its fundraising services."